braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/advanced_use_cases/delayed_initialization.md

 # Delayed Initialization

 Delayed initialization is a feature that allows you to initialize the Braze SDK asynchronously while ensuring that push notification handling is preserved.
-This feature is useful when you need to perform additional setup before initializing the SDK, such as fetching configuration data from a server or waiting for user consent.
+This feature is useful when you need to perform additional setup before initializing the SDK, such as fetching configuration data from a server.

 ## Step 1: Preparing the SDK for delayed initialization

 By default, push notifications received and clicked while your application is in the terminated state cannot be processed before the SDK is initialized.
-Since the version [9.1.0][1] of the Braze Swift SDK, we offer a new static helper method to handle this scenario: [Braze.prepareForDelayedInitialization(pushAutomation:)][2].
+Since the version [10.1.0][1] of the Braze Swift SDK, we offer a new static helper method to handle this scenario: [Braze.prepareForDelayedInitialization(pushAutomation:)][2].

 This method prepares the SDK for delayed initialization by setting up the push automation system.
 All push notifications originating from Braze will be captured, queued, and processed by the SDK once it is initialized.
 This method must be called as early as possible in your application lifecycle, in or before the `application(_:didFinishLaunchingWithOptions:)` method of your `AppDelegate`.